kyzyto/A.I--M.L-Projects/Classification_and_Hypothesis_Testing/README.md

 - Discussed elaborate business recommendations.
 ## Employee Attrition - McCurr Healthcare Consultancy(MNC) Employee Attrition
 #todo context
-- Descriptive and Exploratory Data Analysis
+- Performed Descriptive and Exploratory Data Analysis
 - Performed `Feature Scaling` on dataset using `Standard Scaler`
 - Built a `Logistic Regression Model` to predict if employee will attrite or not
 - Checked performance of model.